What is Belrapzo and how is it used?

 Advise patients that BELRAPZO may cause diarrhea.
 Patients should report diarrhea to the physician so that symptomatic treatment may be provided. [see ADVERSE REACTIONS]

-Advise females not to breastfeed during treatment with BELRAPZO and for at least 1 week after the final dose [see Use In Specific Populations].
+Advise females not to breastfeed during treatment with BELRAPZO and for 1 week after the last dose [see Use In Specific Populations].

 Advise males of reproductive potential that BELRAPZO may impair fertility [see Use In Specific Populations].